-Net cash provided by operating activities for the year ended December 31, 2022, was \$39.6 million, which reflects a decrease of \$22.1 million compared to the year ended December 31, 2021.
-This decrease was the result of a \$65.9 million payment in January on an existing damages judgment against World Programming, and changes to our working capital position for the year ended December 31, 2022.
+Net cash provided by operating activities for the year ended December 31, 2023, was \$127.3 million, which reflects an increase of \$87.7 million compared to the year ended December 31, 2022.
+This increase was the result of a non-recurring \$65.9 million payment in the prior year on an existing legal judgment against World Programming, and an improvement in our operating results for the year ended December 31, 2023, as compared to the year ended December 31, 2022.